22. AGX Vehicle

 A wheel has a center, a radius and a rotation axis.

-The resulting frame should have the rotation axis about y and up axis along z.
+The resulting frame should have the rotation axis about the y and the up axis along z axis.

 ../_images/agxvehicle_wheel_frame.png